 Jane Winchell, The Sarah Fraser Robbins Director of the Art & Nature Center

-Winchell has been the director of PEM's Dotty Brown Art & Nature Center since its founding in 2003.
+Jane Winchell has been the director of PEM's Dotty Brown Art & Nature Center since its founding in 2003.
 She started at PEM in 1992 as curator of the Natural History collection and led development of the museum's original Art & Nature Center, as well as the newly revamped and expanded Center that opened in 2013.
 Winchell has curated more than 15 popular interactive/interdisciplinary shows for PEM, including XYZT: A Journey in 4 Dimensions (by Adrien M + Claire B), Lunar Attraction, Branching Out: Trees as Art, Eye Spy: Playing with Perception, Origami Now! and Wild Designs, an exhibition that explored bio-inspired art, design and architecture.
-Her most recent work includes Where the Questions Live: An Exploration of Humans in Nature by artist Wes Sam-Bruce.
+Her most recent work includes Where the Questions Live: An Exploration of Humans in Nature by artist Wes Bruce.
 Winchell assisted with developing PEM’s newly restored Art & Nature Center Space: The Pod, which includes installations, art and creative expression that bring us closer to the nature right outside our door.
-She is also co-curator of The Great Animal Orchestra: Bernie Krause and United Visual Artists, opening November 20, 2021, Climate Action: Inspiring Change, opening February 2022, and Down to the Bone: Edward Koren and Stephen Gorman, opening in March 2022 — both of which are part of PEM’s new Climate + Environment Initiative.
+She co-curated The Great Animal Orchestra: Bernie Krause and United Visual Artists, which closed July 10, 2022, as well as Down to the Bone: Edward Koren and Stephen Gorman, which opened March 12, 2022, and Climate Action: Inspiring Change, which opened April 16, 2022 — all of which are part of PEM’s new Climate + Environment Initiative.
+In the spring of 2022, she led an outdoor public art installation, Konstantin Dimopoulos: The Blue Trees.

 Her research and writings have been published in scientific journals, technical memoranda, museum catalogs and the popular press.
 She holds a B.A. in Human Ecology from College of the Atlantic, and two graduate degrees: an M.S. in Science Communication and an M.A. in Biology, both from Boston University.
 Follow @janeywinchell on Instagram.